Backtests become more accurate when more data is available and more trades can be

 training is generated and a more accurate result can be achieved.

-Time offset in bars to be added to the begin of a test or training cycle for per-cycle
+Time offset in bars for per-cycle oversampling.
+The begin of a test or training cycle

-oversampling.
-If at 0 (default), per-bar oversampling is used.
+is automatically shifted by that time at any cycle.
+If at 0 (default), per-bar oversampling is used

 The number of the current cycle from 1 to NumSampleCycles.